 Did you make this recipe?
 Scroll down to leave a star rating and review!

-Healthy Chicken Potato Soup {Without Cream}
+Creamy Chicken Potato Soup {No Cream}

 Ingredients